Our privacy officer is:

 You can request access to your health or personal information we hold, or request that we change that information.

-Requests for access or correction must be in writing and directed to the practice Privacy Officer.
+Requests for access or correction must be in writing and directed to our practice Privacy Officer.

 You can access or make changes to your health or personal information unless we consider that there is a sound reason under the Privacy Act, or other relevant law to withhold the information, or not make the changes.